Year-End Tax Planning Strategy for 2023

 - Make the maximum allowable contributions to your employer retirement accounts.

 - Fund and convert your Backdoor Roth contributions before year-end to align with the associated tax year.
-For IRA contributions, note that the deadline is April 15, 2024.
+For Traditional IRA and Roth IRA contributions, note that the deadline is April 15, 2024.

 Education Savings